frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 The Blood of the God made man, the Incarnate Son of God, who came down on earth, took flesh and blood like us, was "like us in all things but sin" (Heb.
 4:15), and offered His own Blood and every drop of that Blood.

-St. Thomas Aquinas liked to say that Christ, because He was all-powerful and because His Blood was so perfect, could have redeemed mankind with just one drop of Blood (Thomas Aquinas, *Adore Te Devote*).
+St. Thomas Aquinas liked to say that Christ, because He was all-powerful and because Blood was so perfect, could have redeemed mankind with just one drop of Blood (Thomas Aquinas, *Adore Te Devote*).

 But He wanted to shed His Blood copiously.
 His Blood flowed in streams down His Body and made little red mud at the foot of the Cross.